kafka-ops/julie/docs/config-values.rst

 **Property**: *topology.state.topics.cluster.enabled*
 **Default value**: true

-This property is fow the time being true as default (backwards compatible), however the local management system for topics will become the default in 2.0 and in 3.0 the management using the target cluster will be completely removed.
+This property is for the time being true as default (backwards compatible).

 An example to use local topic management state will look like this:
 ::